NauvalMuzaki7/MDS_Project/README.md

 - **Insights:** Provides insights into influencer strategies and content categories that appeal to different audience segments.

 ### Technologies Used:
-- Python (Pandas, Scikit-learn, Matplotlib, Seaborn)
+- R Language
-- Jupyter Notebooks
+- R Studio
 - Multidimensional Scaling (MDS) for dimensionality reduction

 ### Applications: